Farewell My Love: "May I Have This Dance"

 The B-side to "Farewell My Love" was "May I Have This Dance". (recorded on November 2, 1962).
-Despite speculation by some that the recorded version of this song was led by Elbridge "Al" Bryant (who performed the lead on stage and was originally credited as the track's lead), in fact it features a lead vocal from Eddie Kendricks in which he's singing mostly in his (rarely recorded) natural tenor and not his more familiar falsetto, which is only heard near the song's end.
-Backing him are fellow members Otis Williams, Paul Williams and Melvin Franklin; Bryant's vocals do not actually appear on this track.
-It would be the last time a Temptation track involving producer-songwriter Norman Whitfield would appear on a single where neither side would chart.
-In three years, after a few more B-sides and album fillers for the Temptations, Whitfield would produce the hit "Ain't Too Proud To Beg" and take over as the group's main producer.
+Despite speculation by some that the recorded version of this song was led by Elbridge "Al" Bryant (who performed the lead on stage and was originally credited as the track's lead), in fact it features lead vocals from Eddie Kendricks in which he's singing mostly in his (rarely recorded) natural tenor and not his more familiar falsetto, which is only heard near the song's end.